-- I. Every skipper must check-in at the registration desk, no later than 15 hours before the first scheduled race.
+1. Every skipper must check-in at the registration desk, no later than 12 hours before the first scheduled race.
+This requirement can be waived by the Race committee with the consent of a majority of the governing committee members present.
 Skippers checking in after that deadline will be assigned arbitrarily to the Silver or Bronze Fleets by the regatta officials, with no regard for the past racing record of the skipper and positioned at the end of the line in the first race.
-Check-in by phone prior to the deadline may be accepted by the officials, if they so choose. - 2.
-Following registration, after fleet assignments are determined, drawing for starting positions for the first race will be done by the race committee.
-In sub sequent races, yachts are positioned on the starting line according to their finishing position in the previous race. - 9) All skippers are required to show Proof of Liability Insurance to the extent of \$300,000.00.
+Check-in by phone prior to the deadline may be accepted by the officials, if they so choose.

+2. Following registration, after fleet assignments are determined, drawing for starting positions for the first race will be done by the race committee.
+In sub sequent races, yachts are positioned on the starting line according to their finishing position in the previous race.

+9) All skippers are required to show Proof of Liability Insurance to the extent of \$300,000.00.
 The Regatta Committee may require that Proof of Insurance at the time of registration, if they so choose.